WSU’s Innovation Campus expands, NetApp opens Wichita headquarters

 WICHITA, Kan.
 (KSNW) — Retaining and luring new talent.
-That’s the goal of NetApp’s new facility on Wichita State University’s (WSU) Innovation Campus.
+It is the goal of NetApp’s new facility on Wichita State University’s (WSU) Innovation Campus.

 Wednesday was the grand opening of the new 168,000-square-foot building.